 St Anton accommodation rated "exceptional" by previous

 To the east, new road tunnels along the motorway have improved the links between St Anton and Innsbruck.
-A car-free area has replaced the former railway station in the centre of the village.
-The train station is now over the main road opposite the town.
+A car-free area has replaced the former railway station in the centre of the town.
+The train station is now on the other side of the main road to the central accommodation and ski lift area.
 Visitors from Switzerland and the northern side of Lake Constance have good motorway access and the toll tunnel under the Arlberg Pass.

 More information about Getting to St Anton